Allies ready strong sanctions against Russia as bombardments of Kyiv grow fierce

 “Padlock the embassies,” he continued.
 “We may look at each other in binoculars and gunsights.”

 Even before the sanctions were announced, the potential for a diplomatic off-ramp to bring an end to the fighting on the ground in Ukraine appeared grim.
-The Kremlin announced Saturday that Putin reversed a Friday decision to schedule a strategic pause in attacks, to lure Kyiv to negotiations about a “neutral status” for Ukraine — a posture that would require its government to abandon NATO aspirations.
+The Kremlin announced Saturday that Putin reversed a decision made on Friday to schedule a strategic pause in attacks, to lure Kyiv to negotiations about a “neutral status” for Ukraine — a posture that would require its government to abandon NATO aspirations.

 But Ukrainian officials bristled at what they viewed as an effort to strong-arm them, criticizing Russia for not being willing to have “full-fledged negotiations.”
 By Saturday, the Russian Defense Ministry said it had received the green light to “advance in all sectors,” resuming its assault “along key axes.”